Turkish military operation in Idlib Governorate: Operation Spring Shield

 On 27 February, at least 33 Turkish soldiers were killed by Syrian or Russian airstrikes.
 Rebel forces advanced on Saraqeb under the cover of Turkish missile fire, thus managing to recapture the town and lift the siege imposed on three of the four surrounding Turkish observation posts – to the north, west and south of the town.
 The eastern observation post remained surrounded by government forces.

 On 28 February, one Turkish soldier died and six more were wounded in Syrian air and artillery strikes in Idlib.

-Between 28 February and 6 March at least 165 Syrian soldiers and militiamen loyal to them were killed by Turkish Armed Forces in retaliation to Balyun airstrikes that killed at least 34 Turkish soldiers.
-Based on open source data, some think tanks stated that 405 regime soldiers, including 30 high-ranking officers, were killed in the Turkish army's counter-offensive and more than 70 tanks and armored vehicles were destroyed.New Lines Institute reported that it received information from sources close to the American government, and that as a result of the Turkish Armed Forces' attack, the Syrian Army lost 3 warplanes, 3 UAVs, 8 helicopters, 135 tanks, 86 artillery and MLRS, 77 armored vehicles and many more.
+Between 28 February and 6 March at least 165 Syrian soldiers and militiamen loyal to them were killed by Turkish Armed Forces in retaliation to Balyun airstrikes that killed at least 33 Turkish soldiers.
+Based on open source data, some think tanks stated that 405 regime soldiers, including 30 high-ranking officers, were killed in the Turkish army's counter-offensive and more than 70 tanks and armored vehicles were destroyed.
+New Lines Institute reported that it received information from sources close to the American government, and that as a result of the Turkish Armed Forces' attack, the Syrian Army lost 3 warplanes, 3 UAVs, 8 helicopters, 135 tanks, 86 artillery and MLRS, 77 armored vehicles and many more.
 It was also stated that an average of 60 regime soldiers were thought to have been killed per day between February 27 and March 5.

 Ceasefire (March 2020–November 2024)

 On 18 March, Turkish troops entered the de-escalation zone to reopen the M4 highway previously blocked by Hayat Tahrir al-Sham and jihadist factions.

-On April 26, Turkish forces killed 4 fighters of Hayyaat Tahrir Al-Sham in Idlib.
+On April 26, Turkish forces killed 4 fighters of Hayat Tahrir Al-Sham in Idlib.

 On 5 May, Syrian forces destroyed a Turkish bulldozer with a missile in Al-Dweir checkpoint north of Saraqeb.
 A second bulldozer sent to retrieve the first was in turn destroyed by another missile, killing and wounding the drivers.

 On 27 May, the Turkish Ministry of Defense announced the death of a Turkish soldier by an explosion in the Aleppo-Latakia Highway in northwestern Idlib.
 A convoy of Turkish military vehicles and opposition factions was targeted by a IED, Turkish helicopters evacuated the wounded to Al-Rayhaniyyah.

 On 9 September, the Turkish Armed forces said that Brigadier General Sezgin Erdoğan died while on duty on Idlib, Syria.
 According to Turkish officials, Sezgin Erdoğan died in a hospital after falling ill.

 On 19 October 2020, Turkey withdrew its military presence from its base at Morek, Hama Governorate.